 Close by is the 15th-century Jama Masjid of the Uperkot Fort, built from the remains of the palace of Ranakdevi.
 Adjacent to the mosque is the Tomb of Nuri Shah, ornamented with fluted cupolas and a most peculiar carving over the door.
-A little further are Upperkot Caves, belongs to the 200 BC - 200 AD.
-These caves have well decorated pillars, doors, windows and meditation cells.
-This double storeyed cave complex was used by Buddhist monks during ancient times.
-Uperkot Caves are the largest of all three caves of Junagadh Buddhist Cave Group.
+A little further are Upperkot Caves, which belongs to the 200 BC - 200 AD.
+These caves have well-decorated pillars, doors, windows, and meditation cells.
+This double-storeyed cave complex was used by Buddhist monks during ancient times.
+Uperkot Caves are the largest of all three caves of the Junagadh Buddhist Cave Group.

-To the east of the Buddhist Caves are two breathtaking step wells named Adi-Kadi Vav and Navghan Kuvo.
+To the east of the Buddhist Caves are two breathtaking step-wells named Adi-Kadi Vav and Navghan Kuvo.
 Built by the Chudasama Rajputs, these unique structures served as the main sources of drinking water for the people of Upperkot Fort.
-The Adi-Kadi Vav has a long flight of 120 steps which lead to the water and was built in the 15th century.
-The 11th century Navghan Kuvo was built from soft rock and is 52 m deep, reached by a circular staircase winding around the shaft.
-One can also see a square shaped artificial Nawabi Lake inside the fort complex.
+The Adi-Kadi Vav has a long flight of 120 steps that lead to the water and was built in the 15th century.
+The 11th-century Navghan Kuvo was built from soft rock and is 52 m deep, reached by a circular staircase winding around the shaft.
+One can also see a square-shaped artificial Nawabi Lake inside the fort complex.